-So, the claim « X is probable” is a default statement.
+So, the claim « X is probable” is a provisional statement.
 Something is said to be “probable” when it is supported by good reasons, good enough to act upon.
-The speaker is nonetheless aware of possible objections or rebuttals, and still looking for confirmation and rectification, so he has a plan B in the pocket.
+The speaker is nonetheless aware of possible objections or rebuttals, and still looking for confirmation and rectification, so he should have a plan B in his pocket.
 The probable it is not a stopping point but a stage in an on-going research or action, connected with past experience and future action.

 1.2 Probable as believable

 Verisimilar is not mentioned among the synonyms of probable in MW, but probable is the defining synonym of verisimilar as “having the appearance of truth”.
 Verisimilar introduces the key feature of similitude, that is structural analogy.
 It can actually be connected with the four preceding semantic lines, plausible marking the transition from probable to verisimilar.